A Plantation Act

 A Plantation Act (1926) is an early Vitaphone sound-on-disc short film starring Al Jolson, the first film that Jolson starred in.
 Jolson in blackface sings three of his hit songs: "April Showers", "Rock-a-Bye Your Baby with a Dixie Melody", and "When the Red, Red Robin (Comes Bob, Bob, Bobbin' Along)".

 The film presents him as if in a live stage performance, complete with three curtain calls at the finish.
-Jolson is dressed as a plantation worker for the entirety of the short, but performs only his entrance in character.
-For the remainder of the film he speaks and performs to the audience as Al Jolson.
+Jolson is dressed as a plantation worker for the entirety of the short.
 The film features one set, that of a cabin with farmland behind it, and a cage with live chickens.
 Two fixed film cameras are used to give a wide shot and a medium shot of Jolson and the set.

+Premieres

-Its premiere took place on October 7, 1926, at the Colony Theatre, New York, where it concluded a program of short subjects that accompanied Warner Brothers' second feature-length Vitaphone film The Better 'Ole.
+The New York premiere was held at the Colony Theatre, New York, on October 7, 1926.
+A Plantation Act concluded a program of short subjects that accompanied Warner Bros.' second feature-length Vitaphone film The Better 'Ole.
 The "Intermission" card which appears at its end derives from that use.

-Critics praised A Plantation Act as the hit of the show.
+The Hollywood premiere was held at showman Sid Grauman's Egyptian Theater on October 27, 1926.
+Grauman arranged for A Plantation Act to play as a companion to the Vitaphone success Don Juan starring John Barrymore.
+Columnist Gerald King recounted that Grauman "had done away with his usual prologue on the stage and would present instead, by means of Vitaphone, Al Jolson, the world's greatest entertainer.
+Grauman's first nights are a tradition, but the opening of Don Juan made Hollywood history.
+Every film executive and craftsman that could get into the theater was there for the premiere performance.
+They saw Don Juan and they heard Henry Hadley and the great orchestra that he leads.
+But above all they saw and heard and chuckled with Al Jolson as the great entertainer sang his songs and pulled off a few wisecracks."
+A 1946 article in Showmen's Trade Review confirmed that this was Sid Grauman's second premiere of Don Juan: he had been showing the silent version for two months, and wanted to surprise his audiences with the new sound version.